MurderFromMars/CyberXero-Toolkit/README.md

 - **Modified Links** - Discord and YouTube links updated (configurable in `gui/src/config.rs`)
 - **Logo** - changed to a more appropriate Arch logo

+### Updates
+imported biometrics updates from upstream development branch, including support for xero-howdy-qt  which required some creative thinking to sidestep upstream intentionally using broken dependencies only supported on XeroLinux

 ## 📄 License